thoughtbot/superglue/docs/react-redux.md

 ```

 !> You are not able to specify the HTTP method used in a UJS link.
 This is
-intentionally.
+intentional.
 If you want to create a link that can support different HTML
 methods, create a UJS form that look like a link using
 [form_props](https://github.com/thoughtbot/form_props)